Tsuna-mi/meanjs-template/README.md

 [Grunt](http://gruntjs.com/) is used to bundle all the test execution into one command.
 For more information on how this is done, please see the `Gruntfile.js` file -- specifically the `test` task.

+### Run Tests for Continuous Integration ###

+In a continuous integration environment (such as Jenkins), the tests have been configured to use only Firefox for a browser, and generate test reports in an XML format that resembles JUnit.
+To run the tests in continuous integration mode, execute the following:

+`$ npm run ci`

+For more information on running Firefox without a GUI, see: http://stackoverflow.com/a/16311264.